jaked/ambassadortothecomputers.blogspot.com/_posts/2010-08-03-camlp4-implementing-quotations.markdown

 the calls to `Camlp4Filters.MetaGenerator{Expr,Patt}` are expanded into the lifting functions.
 But there are a couple of fussy details:

-First, the argument module `Jq_ast` which we pass to the generators is used both on the left and right of the generated function; if you look at the generated code there are cases like:
+First: The argument module `Jq_ast` which we pass to the generators is used both on the left and right of the generated function; if you look at the generated code there are cases like: